Chair, AATF Commission on Advocacy

 She presented a poster, “Foreign Language as a Global Competency: Internationalizing the Campus,” at the 2015 annual convention of NAFSA: The Association of International Educators.

-She is the author of two books, The U.S. Foreign Language Deficit and Our Economic and National Security: A Bibliographic Essay on the U.S. Language Paradox, and The U.S. Foreign Language Deficit and How It Can Be Effectively Addressed in the Globalized World, Edwin Mellen Press, 2013.
+She is the author of three books, The U.S. Foreign Language Deficit and Our Economic and National Security: A Bibliographic Essay on the U.S. Language Paradox, and The U.S. Foreign Language Deficit and How It Can Be Effectively Addressed in the Globalized World, Edwin Mellen Press, 2013, and The U.S. Foreign Language Deficit: Strategies for Maintaining a Competitive Edge in a Globalized World, Palgrave, 2016.
 Her recent publications also include several articles, including peer-reviewed, on the U.S. foreign language deficit and related areas.

 Her doctoral dissertation, Foreign Language as a Competency in Education for Global Citizenship: From Mindset to Sustainable Skill Set, examined the status of foreign languages in the undergraduate curriculum, reasons for which they may be under-represented, and strategies for addressing the deficit.